autumn-mck/site-astro/src/content/markdownPosts/blog/2024/small-projects-for-fun/index.md

 I already knew MusicBee (the music player I normally use on desktop) had some sort of plugin system, since it's already how I was sharing what I was listening to on Discord - presumably I should be able to do something similar, just sending the data to my website instead?

-Thankfully the [MusicBee website](https://www.getmusicbee.com/help/api/) has at least some documentaion on the plugin API, the requirements for it (targeting .NET Framework 4.0), and an interface for all the methods it supports.
+Thankfully the [MusicBee website](https://www.getmusicbee.com/help/api/) has at least some documentation on the plugin API, the requirements for it (targeting .NET Framework 4.0), and an interface for all the methods it supports.
 Mildly annoying for me that it's .NET Framework (the version that only runs on windows) as I usually use linux, but I can easily switch to windows for compiling and testing the plugin, it should still run fine through wine later on.
 (Also getting to use more C# was nice, I've been enjoying it a lot recently!)

 Some quick browsing through the provided `MusicBeeApiInterface` and DiscordBee's source code, I found the methods I'd need for getting info about the currently playing song, and how to received notifications when the song changes - it was all pretty nice to use!
 It also provided the album art as a base64 encoded string, which made it even easier for me to test sending stuff to the server.